hirosystems/stacks-blockchain-api/readme.md

 docker run -p 3999:3999 blockstack/stacks-blockchain-api-standalone
 ```

-Similarity, a "mocknet" instance can be started.
+Similarly, a "mocknet" instance can be started.
 This runs a local node, isolated from the testnet/mainnet:

 ```
 docker run -p 3999:3999 blockstack/stacks-blockchain-api-standalone mocknet